openMF/mifos-reporting-plugin/README.md

 ## License

-This code used to be part of the Mifos codebase before it became Apache Fineract.
+This code used to be part of the Mifos codebase before it became Apache Fineract®.
 During that move, the Pentaho related code had to be removed, because Pentaho's license prevents code using it from being part of an Apache Software Foundation hosted project.